fut-infrastructure/implementation-guide/pages/_includes/intro.md

 This document is a specification that reflects the capabilities of the FHIR<sup>&reg;&copy;</sup>-infrastructural part of the eHealth Infrastructure.

-The intended audience of the implementation guide is IT architects, developers and testers who are seeking to understand the available resources in the eHealth Infrastructure and how they can be used.

 ## Scope

 This document presents Danish use concepts defined via FHIR processable artifacts; these are outputs with agreed approaches to varied kinds of healthcare related information based on the core FHIR STU3 specification.